NGEN-Room/Student-Journal/Technical/Week-2.md

 - What do i use Forking for?

-## Cloning
+## Understanding your blog
-- What is best practice for cloning a repo
+- What type of blog do you want to create

+- what are some key things to demonstrate on your blog?